Human mating strategies: Mate value

-However, male mate value is partly based upon his ability to acquire resources.
+Besides health and fertility, men also prefer younger women because they tend to have less experience, lower expectations of prospective mates, and are more psychologically pliant.

+On the other hand, male mate value depends on social status and access to resources, which come with age.
+Indeed, a man's mate value tends to increase until later in middle age.
 This is because one of the costs of pregnancy is the limited ability to get resources for oneself.
 Additionally, it signals ability of the male to commit and invest in the female and her offspring.
 Male resource investment increases the likelihood the offspring will survive and reproduce itself.
 Due to this, females are typically attracted to older males, since they are likely to have a greater ability to provide resources and have a higher social status.
 Evolutionary psychologists have speculated that women are relatively more attracted to ambition and social status in a mate because they associate these characteristics with men's access to resources.
 Women who preferentially mated with men capable of investing resources in themselves and their offspring, thereby ensuring their offspring's survival, would have left more descendants than women who did not.
 Male mate value is also determined by his physical and social dominance, which are signals to high quality genes.
+In addition, women tend to be attracted to men who are taller than they themselves are and who display a high degree of facial symmetry, masculine facial dimorphism, upper body strength, broad shoulders, a relatively narrow waist, and a V-shaped torso.

+Body odor is another crucial criterion in assessing the suitability of a mate.
+In humans, some olfactory receptions are directly connected to the parts of the brain controlling reproductive behavior.
+Men are able to detect women's sexual arousal by the sense of smell, and a woman's smell may increase a man's level of arousal.
+Among women not taking the hormone contraceptive pill, their olfactory and visual senses convergently guide them towards men exhibiting the least amount of fluctuating asymmetry during the most fertile periods of their menstrual cycles.
+However, the existence of pheromones in humans has never been reliably demonstrated.

+Whereas in the past, women usually had shorter lives because many of them died during childbirth, this is no longer the case thanks to modern medicine, which has made the sexes more equal by causing maternal mortality rates to plummet.
+Evolutionary theory predicts that males, as the sex having to take risks in order to acquire resources and status to impress potential mates, tend to have a shorter life expectancy.
+This is in fact what happens.